terraform-ibm-modules/terraform-ibm-mq-cloud/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-TODO: Replace this with a description of the modules in this repo.
+IBM MQ on IBM Cloud enables you to quickly and easily deploy queue managers in the cloud and connect your applications to them, providing reliable data transfer between different parts of your enterprise application landscape.

+Use the terraform IBM module for MQ on Cloud manage MQ resources.
+Queue manager, User, Application and Certificate interfaces enable convenient management of MQ on Cloud resource lifecycles.

-Information: MQ on Cloud is incubating and NOT GA on IBM Cloud.
-The features demonstrated here are incomplete and may not be in final form and will generate unpredicatable failures.
+Information: The terraform IBM module for MQ on Cloud is incubating and NOT GA on IBM Cloud.
+The features demonstrated here are incomplete, may not be in final form and may generate unpredicatable failures.

 <!-- The following content is automatically populated by the pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->